Recipient of the WIN WIN Youth Award 2025

 When we asked Juan where he see himself in the coming years, he answered:

-A decade from now, I'll be fully immersed in active politics, hopefully juggling the dual portfolios of Minister of Environment and Attorney General.
+"A decade from now, I want to be fully immersed in active politics, hopefully juggling the dual portfolios of Minister of Environment and Attorney General.
 Beyond policy implementation, I dream of establishing an Ivy Trust Fund providing international education opportunities for 10 young changemakers annually—selected not by test scores but by their demonstrated community impact.

 Twenty years forward, I intend to make history as my country's youngest president, using this platform to scale our sustainability models across the African continent as Chair of the African Union.
 Because the greatest achievements start as "unrealistic" dreams before becoming inevitable milestones."